leonmavr/gfx-v4/README.md

 # gfx-v4

 ## About
 A simple 2D graphics library in C for educational purposes.
-Its able to draw lines, circles, and solid triangles.
+It's written on top of the X desktop manager.
+It's able to draw lines (straight or curvy), circles, and triangles.
 Originally written by [Prof Douglas Thain](https://www3.nd.edu/~dthain/courses/cse20211/fall2013/gfx/).

 Compared to Prof Thain's original implementation, this library implements the following additions:
 - [x] Bresenham's line drawing algorithm
 - [x] a couple of triangle fills
 - [x] midpoint circle drawing algorithm
-- [x] translations and rotations
+- [x] point translations and rotations
 - [x] Triangle fill by colour smearing from the vertices
+- [x] Bezier curves (by De Chasteljau's algorithm)

 Planned for the future:
+- [ ] A directory which contains examples that showcase each algo I implemented instead of a central `example.c` file
 - [ ] Unit tests

-- [ ] Bezier curves
+If some algorithm is not straightforward, the source code is complemented by [these notes](https://github.com/0xLeo/journal/tree/master/graphics).

 ## How to compile and run
 On Linux, compile with